preciousBlessed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 will save the current state of tbe directorry in the file named ls_cwd_content

 #tail -1 iacta >> iacta
-this will ducplicate the last line of the file called iacta
+this will ducplicate the last line of the file called iacta.

-#rm -r . *.js
+#find . -type f -name ".js" -exec  rm {} +
 to remove all the javaScript files in the current and subdirectorie...